Prabhakar-MishraCS/Prabhakar-MishraCS/README.md

-## I'm a Software Engineer at Amazon and YouTuber
+## I'm a Engineer at Amazon and YouTuber

 - Creator of the [PrabhuCS](https://www.youtube.com/c/PrabhuCS) YouTube channel